Rychnov u Jablonce nad Nisou: Administrative division

+Etymology

+The name Rychnov is probably derived from the personal name Rychen, meaning "Rychen's (court)".

 Geography

 Rychnov u Jablonce nad Nisou is located about 4 km south of Jablonec nad Nisou.
 The northern part of the municipal territory with the town proper lies in the western tip of the Giant Mountains Foothills.
 The southern part lies in the Ještěd–Kozákov Ridge and includes the highest point of Rychnov u Jablonce nad Nisou, the hill Bienerthův vrch at 614 m above sea level.
 The upper course of the Mohelka River flows through the town.

 History

 The first written mention of Rychnov is from 1361.
 It was probably founded by the Cistercians from Mnichovo Hradiště in the 13th century.

 In 1856, the railway was built.
 It helped to the development of the region, from which Rychnov also benefited.

 During the German occupation of Czechoslovakia in 1944–1945, the Germans operated a subcamp of the Gross-Rosen concentration camp, whose prisoners were hundreds of men, mostly Poles, but also Czechs, the French, etc.